This post contains affiliate links. See my disclosure policy here.

 Method

-Add sparkling wine, Aperol, soda water, and cubed ice to a highball or wine glass.
+Add sparkling wine, Aperol, and soda water to highball or wine glass.

 Garnish with orange slice.